erikenbody/markdown-cv/index.md

 `2011`
-Thesis research and Flammulated Owl crew research assistant “Factors affecting the predation of avian nest cavities by Red Squirrels (Tamiasciurus hudsonicus)”
-Advisor: Dr. Brian Linkhart, Colorado College Developed and performed an independent research project on Red Squirrel predation of Flammulated Owls using artificial nests in natural cavities.
+Thesis research and Flammulated Owl crew research assistant Developed and performed an independent research project on Red Squirrel predation of Flammulated Owls using artificial nests in natural cavities.
 Also assisted with spot mapping, nest searching, and banding of owls.

 `2011`
 Undergraduate research, Ecuador
 Conducted various class projects surveying birds, frogs, and butterflies in the Ecuadorian Amazon and Manabí Province.
 Designed playback experiment to test heterospecific responses between two sympatric antshrike species.

+`2010`
+Summer: Vegetation Sampling Assistant,
+U.S. Geological Survey, Elko, Nevada

 `2009/10`
 Avian Field Assistant, Central Nevada Mountains,High Desert Research Institute and John Muir Institute of the Environment, UC Davis
 Summers: performed bird and vegetation surveys in the mountains of Central Nevada for a long-term study of Great Basin bird communities.

-`2010`
-Summer: Vegetation Sampling Assistant,
-U.S. Geological Survey, Elko, Nevada

 `2009`
 Volunteer Field Assistant, Monteverde, Costa Rica